technojam/pre-membership-task-2k19/Web Development/README.md

 [Learn Git & Github](https://www.youtube.com/playlist?list=PL4cUxeGkcC9goXbgTDQ0n_4TBzOO0ocPR)

 ### Task Steps

+Make sure to go through all the resources

 - Create a directory/folder.
 - Write Code in that directory.
 - Put your images in a sub directory  for ex:`/img`.
 - Put all JS files in a sub directory for ex: `/js`.
 - Put all CSS files in a sub directory for ex: `/css`.
+- Create a repository on GitHub.
+- Push code on GitHub using git.